 His voice permeated right through her.
 "Miss Blum?
 How is your work in progress coming along?"

 She caught Beck wink at her as he closed the door behind him.
 She had worked alone with her mentor many times, but Beck's presentation made this feel different.
 But she couldn't just confront the man about his supposed feelings now.
 She needed to process it all first.
 And get critique!

 She didn't bring in the painting that day, since she didn't finish it.
 She took her tablet out of her bag and showed him a picture of it.

 He peered at her work, his fingers brushing against hers as he took the tablet away from her.
 He never seemed to intentionally touch her hands whenever they exchanged items.
 It was a natural consequence of his height; his fingers, limbs, torso, and probably even his toes were long.
 When they first met and he stood to shake her hand, she felt like she was staring up at the human equivalent of a bamboo tree, as if he would grow another two inches the moment she looked away.

 He sat down at the table and pulled a chair close to him.
 "Have a seat."

 She did.
 His body heat radiated against her and the smell of something clean and faint, maybe his hand soap, reached her nose.
 He was only this close to her so they could both see the tablet.
 It was a small tablet, after all.

-He asked her questions, having her draw on the photo to show him her thinking process.
+He asked her questions, letting her draw on the photo to show him her thinking process.
 He then erased her markings and explained what was really happening with the light.
 He marked the areas she should look out for and asked her how she would fix them.
 Satisfied with her answers, he handed her the tablet.
 Their fingers didn't brush this time, but his elbow did bump into her arm.
 An accident.
 Right?